First built at Stansted in Essex, Managing director Brian Meerloo introduced the original Leisure 17 at the 1967 London Boat Show.

 In 1973 Frank Pryor designed Cobramold’s second biggest seller, the Leisure 23.
 Based closely on the L22, with the same 5 feet 8 inches of headroom and the similar interior layout, the extra foot was made up of a larger cockpit and a reverse-slope transom built to address the short comings of the L22’s sailing qualities.

-In 1975 Brian Meerloo designed the modern “Wedgie Look” cabin tops for the “SL” versions of the L17 and L23.
+In 1975 Brian Meerloo designed the more modern, “Wedgie Look” cabin tops for the “SL” versions of the L17 and L23.
 Founder, Brian Meerloo, reckoned the Leisure 23 had the best sailing qualities of them all and loved sailing his L23SL ‘Last Minette’.
 Both outboard and inboard engine options were offered and around 900 were built.

 Also in 1975 Horst Glacier designed the Leisure 20, principally for the German and Dutch market where inland waterways had a 20 foot restriction on “leisure” craft.
 Some 250 Leisure 20s were built from 1975 to 1984.